roscopeco/anos/README.md

 make clean all
 ```

-As part of the build, all the objects are built to ELF format with
+This will do the following:

+* Build kernel ELF
+* Build the user-mode `libanos` and `System` user-mode supervisor
-debugging info, and a disassembly file is created.
-These are then
+* Create a disassembly file (`.dis`)
-stripped to binary.

-A full build will also run the full suite of unit tests for all
-components.
+* Build a floppy-disk image with the (stripped) kernel and System
+* Run a bunch of unit tests

+You can also choose to just run `make test` if you want to run the
+tests.
+If you have `LCOV` installed, you can also generate
+coverage reports with `make coverage` - these will be output in
+the `gcov/kernel` directory as HTML.

 ### Running